-As part of Emergency Preparedness Week, which runs in early May, the cities of Boucherville, Longueuil and Saint-Lambert and the Longueuil Agglomeration’s police and fire departments are joining forces this year to urge citizens to prepare their emergency kits to tide them over in the event of an emergency or disaster.
+As part of Emergency Preparedness Week, which runs in early May, citizens are urged to prepare their emergency kits to tide them over in the event of an emergency or disaster.

 Emergency Preparedness Week is the perfect time to remind you that Québec is not exempt from the risk of emergencies or disasters.
 It is therefore important that you be prepared to face the various situations that can occur.